luc-freyermuth/desktop-menu-bar/projects/desktop-menu-bar/README.md

 # DesktopMenuBar

-This angular component allows you to add a desktop-like menu bar in your Angular app.
+This angular module allows you to add a desktop-like menu bar in your Angular app.

 ## Installation